 Mostly what you read and hear about the city Cali goes something like this: Cali can be skipped nothing to really see, there’s too much crime, etc. But that’s a short sell.
 Cali it’s actually quite an interesting city, producing 20% of Colombia’s G.D.P.
 Cali is the capital of Val de Cauca which is a rich agricultural area producing sugar, rice, cotton, coffee and cattle with the only port city on the Pacific, Buenaventura, reached by an easily accessible road.
 There’s plenty to see and do in Cali where inexpensive hotels and restaurants abound.

-I stayed on Sixth Avenue – which is, according the guide books, the place to be.
+I stayed on Sixth Avenue – which is, according to the guide books, the place to be.
 It’s a short avenue full of clubs and restaurants and shops safe to walk even late at night.
-Sixth Avenue empties into Paseo Bolivar park cross over Puente Ortiz and the historic center.
+Sixth Avenue empties into Paseo Bolivar park.
+Walk over Puente Ortiz and you’re in the historic center.
 The historic center of Cali boasts a river walk to stroll along Rio Cali and Puente Ortiz with plenty of statues and sights to see along the way: La Merced, Museo Archeological, the Gold Museum, Municipal theater and many more.

 The San Antonio park area in the higher part of town has a bohemian identity with boutique hotels, upscale restaurants, vegetarian fare, cafes, hostels and alternative offerings.
 Next time I will stay in this area.
 Cali has beautiful churches, parks, museums, markets, the best tropical zoo in the country, the largest and best stocked wine and liquor stores in Colombia and of course Cali’s nightlife.